 Clayton is a somewhat small city located in the state of Ohio.
-With a population of 13,146 people and three constituent neighborhoods, Clayton is the 137th largest community in Ohio.
+With a population of 13,235 people and four constituent neighborhoods, Clayton is the 140th largest community in Ohio.

-Clayton is a very ethnically-diverse city.
+Clayton is an extremely ethnically-diverse city.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clayton include Irish, English, Italian, and French .
+Important ancestries of people in Clayton include German, Irish, English, Polish, and African.

 The most common language spoken in Clayton is English.
 Other important languages spoken here include Spanish and African languages.